Explaining the Origin of TeV Gamma Rays from M87 During High and Low States: Multi-Wavelength Data ACCUMULATION

-For source modelling, the \textit{Fermi}-LAT Fourth Source Catalogue Data Release 4 (4FGL-DR4; gll\_psc\_v35.fits; \cite{4FGL_DR4}) was included, with the Galactic diffuse emission modelled using the gll\_iem\_v07 template \citep{Fermi-LAT_galactic_diffuse_model} and the isotropic extragalactic background modelled with iso\_p8r3\_source\_v2\_v1.txt.
+For source modelling, the \textit{Fermi}-LAT Fourth Source Catalogue Data Release 4 (4FGL-DR4; gll\_psc\_v35.fits; \cite{4FGL_DR4}) was included, with the Galactic diffuse emission modelled using the gll\_iem\_v07 template \citep{Fermi-LAT_galactic_diffuse_model} and the isotropic extragalactic background modelled with iso\_p8r3\_source\_v3\_v1.txt.
 Within the region of interest (ROI), the parameters of 4FGL J1230.8+1223, together with the isotropic (isodiff) and Galactic diffuse (galdiff) components, were left free.
-The normalisation (norm) of the diffuse components was allowed to vary, while for 4FGL J1230.8+1223, represented by a log-parabola, the norm, spectral index (alpha), and curvature (beta) were freed.
+The normalisation (norm) of the diffuse components was allowed to vary, while for 4FGL J1230.8+1223, represented by a log-parabola, the norm, spectral index (alpha), and curvature (beta)were freed.
 The fit was performed using \texttt{gta.fit()} with the NEWMINUIT optimiser, iterating until the fit quality reached 3 to obtain the best-fit model.

-Following Fermipy documentation \citep{fermipy_docs}, the \textit{Fermi}-LAT gamma-ray light curve of M87 was then extracted in different time bins, as described in Sec :~\ref {sec:Fermi-LAT_Lightcurve}.
+The \textit{Fermi}-LAT data analysis has two objectives: (i) gamma-ray SED analysis and (ii) light curve analysis to investigate a potential GeV flare coinciding with the VHE flare from M87 in January 2022.

-LHAASO monitored M87 from MJD 59281-60385 \citep{LHAASO_M87:2024}.
-Within this period, MJD 59607-59615 is labelled as VHE flaring state or flare state.
-So we consider the phase between MJD 59281-59607 as `Preflare' ( low-state 1), denoted as LS1 \& the phase between MJD 59615-60385 as `Postflare' ( low-state 2), denoted as LS2.
-This has also been summarised in the Table~\ref{tab: Phase_Period}.
-Considering this timeline, we have analysed \textit{Fermi}-LAT gamma-ray spectral energy distribution (SED) for these three phases, using \texttt{gta.sed()} in Fermipy.
+LHAASO monitored M87 from MJD 59281-60385 \citep{LHAASO_M87:2024}, the details are given in Table~\ref{tab: Phase_Period}.
+Considering this timeline, we have analysed \textit{Fermi}-LAT gamma-ray spectral energy distribution (SED) for three states (low-state 1, flare state, low-state 2), using \texttt{gta.sed()} in Fermipy.